 For other patients, transportation and time constraints make it impossible to travel to a doctor’s office for weekly allergy shots and then wait for 30 minutes after the injection for safety.
 The consistent dosing of the allergens is very important, so the inability to go to the doctor’s office consistently is a common reason patients choose not to undergo immunotherapy.

 What Are Allergy Drops?

 The medical term for allergy drops is sublingual immunotherapy (SLIT).
 Allergy drops are a safe and effective alternative to allergy shots.
 Allergy drops offer all of the same benefits of allergy shots with almost none of the inconvenience or risk factors.
 Instead of having immunotherapy medication injected through a needle at a doctor’s office, with allergy drops, a patient simply places drops of the same liquid under the tongue daily while at home.
 SLIT has been endorsed by the World Health Organization as a viable and effective alternative to allergy shots and has been performed internationally for many years, with comparable effectiveness to shots.
 Allergy drops are now available in the USA.
-Similar to allergy shots, SLIT offers immunotherapy that is effective for adults and children and requires a three-to-five-year commitment of consistent treatment.
+Similar to allergy shots, SLIT offers immunotherapy that is effective for adults and children and requires a three-to-five-year commitment of consistent daily treatment at home for best results.
 Advantages of allergy drops over traditional allergy shots include:

 - Increased safety (decreased risk of anaphylaxis compared with allergy shots)

 - No inconvenient weekly visits (typical follow-up with the doctor is every 3-4 months)

 If medicine or traditional allergy shots have not been effective in treating your allergy symptoms, or if you want to learn more about this new advance in treating your allergies, contact CornerStone Ear, Nose & Throat to see whether you are a candidate for allergy drops.